What attracted you to the Karralika Board?

 Any other information?

-A proud mother of three young people, she spends her time away from work learning from them.
+A proud mother of three young people, she spends her time away from work enjoying all things that com with family and friends.

 Her favorite quote: “Be the change that you wish to see in the world.” ― Mahatma Gandhi.